zayter/disbursement_backend/README.md

 8. Add Tracking/Logs for the collect Job and better retry logic if process fails
 9. Dockerize
 10. Separate this service into multiple micro services such as authentication and disbursement calculation
+11. Create a Helper or Service to calculate week number and dates and add more tests since there are too many edge cases
-11. Add more Unit testings those are never enough :)
+12. Add more Unit testings those are never enough :)